offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 **SCENARIO 2: Testing for a set of known concrete types**

-In this scenario, the requirement is that a callable object's parameter be one of a set of concrete types that's known beforehand (e.g. `int` or `long`).
-The concept_TEMPLATE for the callable object can be exploded out into several sub-concept_TEMPLATEs: Each sub-concept_TEMPLATE checks that the callable object's parameter type match a specific concrete type, then those sub-concept_TEMPLATEs combine to form the full concept_TEMPLATE.
+In this scenario, the requirement is that a callable's parameter be one of a set of concrete types that's known beforehand (e.g. `int` or `long`).
+The concept_TEMPLATE for the callable can be exploded out into several sub-concept_TEMPLATEs: Each sub-concept_TEMPLATE checks that the callable's parameter type match a specific concrete type, then those sub-concept_TEMPLATEs combine to form the full concept_TEMPLATE.

 ```c++
 // concept that combines the two sub-concepts: checks for a function has a single parameter of type int or long